mralston/cxm/README.md

 ]);

 // Load the contact into the dialler.
-// $result is the Contact created on the dialler and contains its UUID
+// $result reflects the Contact record created on the dialler and contains its UUID
 $result = Cxm::customerLoadSingle($contact, $dataList);
 ```